 Height: 14.1 3/4hh

 Achievements: “Teddy” was by the 16.2hh racehorse Witty Boy, out of a 13hh mare with 50% thoroughbred, 25% Arabian and 25% Shetland pony breeding.
 Teddy began his eventing career when he was six-years-old with Nicole Villers at preliminary level.
-Christan Trainor then took him to advanced and he finished eighth at his first CIC2*.
-Before Karen O’Connor took over the ride.
+Christan Trainor then took him to advanced and he finished eighth at his first CIC2* (now CCI3*-S) before Karen O’Connor took over the ride.
 Karen piloted Teddy around his first four-star at Rolex Kentucky in 2007 where they finished third.
 They followed this up with team and individual gold at the Pan American Games the same year.
 They returned to the Rolex Kentucky four-star in 2008 where they finished sixth.
 Unfortunately Teddy’s life was cut short after a freak accident at home just a month after Kentucky.

 Achievements: “Frosty” was a 7/8ths thoroughbred mare by Java Tiger.
 She began her eventing career with her owner, Dr Polly Taylor before her long-term rider Phoebe Buckley took over the reins.
-The pair were ninth at Blair Castle CCI3* in 2006, and completed Badminton the following year.
-Together Phoebe and Frosty completed six CCI4*s including Burghley and Luhmuhlen.
+The pair were ninth at Blair Castle CCI3* (now CCI4*-L) in 2006, and completed Badminton the following year.
+Together Phoebe and Frosty completed six CCI4*s (now CCI5*) including Burghley and Luhmühlen.
 The mare retired from eventing in 2011 and continued to enjoy hunting and team chasing until she died in 2013.

 Achievements: This 14.2hh New Forest pony took the US eventing world by storm in 2014 and 2015.
 Lauren De Neve brought “Farrah” out at the lower levels before accomplished event rider Sinead Halpin took over the ride.
-Together the completed three CIC2*s and two CCI2*’s all clear cross-country.
+Together they completed three CIC2*s and two CCI2*’s all clear cross-country (now CCI3*-S and CCI3*-L).
 Farrah has now been retired from competition due to injury and her owners hope to breed from her.

 Achievements: Bred by owner and rider Ellie Crosbie, this little horse by Fleetwater Opposition earnt his name when his breeders realised he wasn’t quite going to grow as tall as they hoped.
-Despite his size he has jumped clear around advanced and two-star tracks.
+Despite his size he has jumped clear around advanced and two-star tracks (now three-star).

 The Little Frenchman